Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Introduction

 In this study, we allow physical coefficients such as fluid viscosity $\nu$, diffusion mobility $m$ and thermal diffusivity $\kappa$ to depend both on the order parameter $\phi$ and temperature $\theta$.
 The temperature dependence of the fluid viscosity and thermal diffusivity is physically important in the investigation of the detailed motion in certain non-isothermal flows, see, for instance, \cite{LB96} and the references therein.
 On the other hand, for multi-phase fluids, the dependence of structural coefficients on the mixture composition is physically meaningful and should be taken into account in order to accurately model the complex fluid dynamics, since different components may have distinct physical properties, see, e.g., \cite{EnVarA1,viscosity-phi}.

 Several simplified versions of the coupled system \eqref{NSCHM}--\eqref{initial} have been studied in the literature.
 For instance, assuming matched densities, constant mobility, and only temperature dependence of the viscosity and thermal diffusivity, in \cite{me} the author proved the existence and uniqueness of global weak/strong solutions to the initial boundary value problem in two dimensions.
 When the Marangoni effect is neglected, still assuming matched densities and constant coefficients, problem \eqref{NSCHM}--\eqref{initial} reduces to the so-called Cahn--Hilliard--Boussinesq system, which has been extensively analyzed.
-We refer to \cite{Zhao_regularity,MBoussinesq,Zhao_longtime1,Zhao_longtime2} for results on well-posedness, regularity, and long-time behavior of solutions.
+We refer to \cite{Zhao_regularity,MBoussinesq,Zhao_longtime1,Zhao_longtime2} for results on well-posedness, regularity, and longtime behavior of solutions.
 Research on related models such as the Cahn--Hilliard--Oberbeck--Boussinesq system can be found in \cite{Oberbeck}, where weak and very weak solutions in two dimensions were investigated.
 When the Cahn--Hilliard equation is replaced by a second order Allen--Cahn equation (with a regular potential like $W(\phi)=\frac14(\phi^{2}-1)^2$), existence of global weak solutions, existence and uniqueness of strong solutions and long-time behavior of globally bounded solutions have been analyzed under suitable assumptions on the structural data, see \cite{HWUXX2013,HW2017,lopes-AC,lopes18} for detailed discussions.
 In addition, the local-in-time existence of weak solutions was established in \cite{lopes} for the Allen--Cahn variant with a temperature-dependent interfacial thickness.
+Recently, the authors in \cite{Abels2025} investigated a non-isothermal Navier--Stokes--Allen--Cahn system for incompressible two-phase flows of equal densities.
+Despite the high nonlinearity in the thermodynamically consistent heat equation, they established local well-posedness of the initial-boundary value problem and the existence of global ``entropic'' weak solutions.
+In addition, they analyzed the sharp interface limit, showing that an entropic weak solution to the phase-field model converges to a distributional (or BV) solution to a non-isothermal Navier--Stokes/mean curvature flow.